zavalab/ADAM_Documentation/dashboard_new_model.md

 <h2>Entering information in the Model</h2>

 <p>
-    Clicking on the model will bring you into a progress bar screen with a row of buttons labeled from step 1 through 6 and another row of buttons with various options.
+    Clicking on the model will bring you into a progress bar screen with a row of buttons labeled from steps 1 through 6 and another row of buttons with various options.
 </p>

 <img src="Pictures\Dashboard_tutorials\new_model\progress_bar.png">